killuhwhale/reportr/README.md

   - (BUG) Disable GENERATE PDF plus button until the data is loaded.

   - (Quality Check) Unsure if total number are correct in naprb summary table.
+      - Freshwaters might have an error due to the query used to get them?
+Producing less results maybe?
       - Most fields match in Total Summary Table except:
         - Dry Manure: P
         - Freshwater: N, Salt
         - Actual removal, Production Records: P, Salt
         - ** I think there is human error inputting data from spreadsheet to Merced App.

   - (Performance) Typing into Modals is slow, presumably the models should handle state separtely from the view state since it may be slowing it down.

+  - Feature decisons
-  - (Feature decison, unsure to have them manually add them or only have TSV entries) Process Wastewater Analysis Add Modal Button is missing
+   - unsure to have them manually add them or only have TSV entries
+   - Spreadsheet shouldnt calculate antything to reduce size.
+    - But i dont want to alter it too much before talking to them
+    - using calculated fields made it a little easier but cant easily be updated.
+    -  But when manually creating entries, it seems weird to have users calculate stuff by hand or assume they have the spreadsheet with them.

+    // TODO Update calcuation methods